 To get your free quotes, you can furnish your zip code at the top of the page (where requested).
 You'll be able to compare temporary plans from UnitedHealthcare and the other top carriers.
-HCC, Anthem, and Assurant also offer plans in many parts of the state.
+HCC, Anthem (also HCC), and National General offer plans in many parts of the state.